nasa/Common-Metadata-Repository/README.md

 modified, discovered, and accessed through programmatic interfaces leveraging standard protocols and APIs.

-The CMR OPeNDAP API allows client applications to integrate core CMR metadata more easily with provider OPeNDAP deployments.
+The set of APIs provided by CMR Service-Bridge allows client applications to integrate core CMR metadata more easily with other services like OPeNDAP, ECHO, ESI/EGI, etc.

 ## Dependencies [&#x219F;](#contents)